 The following are standards that will be used to judge your application for tenancy.
 You must meet the following standards to qualify for a rental with Vision Real Estate.
-All persons 18 years of age or over, who will reside in the premises, must complete an application, pay the application fee ($50/ea.) and must be signers on the lease.
-If a guarantor is required, the guarantor must complete an application and pay the application fee ($40/ea.)
+All persons 18 years of age or over, who will reside on the premises, must complete an application, pay the application fee, and must be signers on the lease.
+If a guarantor is required, the guarantor must complete an application and pay the application fee.
 This application fee is non-refundable, regardless of acceptance (see the specific property listing for fee details).

 Applications are judged on the same standards and abide by all fair housing laws.
 We run applications in order, one person or family at a time.
 If we are unable to verify the information on the application in a timely manner, your application may be denied.